litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rOrKegj5ePI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Pre-requisites

+- Kubernetes 1.15 or later.
+​
+- Persistent volume of 20GB
+​
+  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purpose as well.
+This PV is used as a persistent storage to store the chaos config and chaos-metrics in the Portal.
+By default litmus install would use the default storage class to allocate the PV.
+Provide this value

+- Helm3 or Kubectl

 ### **Create a Litmus namespace in Kubernetes**

 ```bash